James Allen Gähres: Biography

 From 1994 to 2011, Gähres was Generalmusikdirektor (General Music Director, GMD) at the Theater Ulm, which also encompassed the post of chief conductor of the Ulm Philharmonic Orchestra.
 During his Ulm tenure, Gähres founded the tradition of the New Year's concerts and of the Herbert von Karajan Memorial concerts.
 He recorded more than 15 CDs as chief conductor in Ulm.

-Gähres was also guest conductor of the Leipzig Gewandhaus Orchestra in The Magic Flute by Wolfgang Amadeus Mozart at the Leipzig Opera, the Meiningen Court Orchestra in Meiningen, the West Virginia Symphony Orchestra in Charleston, West Virginiaas well as of the Philharmonic Orchestra of the Theater für Niedersachsen in Hildesheim.
+Gähres was also guest conductor of the Leipzig Gewandhaus Orchestra in The Magic Flute by Wolfgang Amadeus Mozart at the Leipzig Opera, the Meiningen Court Orchestra in Meiningen, the West Virginia Symphony Orchestra in Charleston, West Virginia as well as of the Philharmonic Orchestra of the Theater für Niedersachsen in Hildesheim.